 Order pizza, eat cereal, ask your spouse to cook; double and freeze meals during the week, and make those frozen meals on your day of rest.
 I do a combination of all of these things.

 Use paper plates.
 This is key in my world!
 I buy a massive pack of paper plates at Costco and use them on Saturdays or other times when I just really need a bit of a break.
 It seems like a simple thing, but it really does make things so much easier!

 Ask for help

-If you don’t have a spouse that is able or willing to help you, try to find someone else.
-Ask your parents, hire a babysitter or swap childcare with a friend.
+If you don’t have a spouse who is able or willing to help you, try to find someone else.
 It is often hard to ask, but I have found that most people are more willing to help than you think.